vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/02/038/06_samAvavarti_viShThito.md

 The verb samā́vavarti is taken by Kümmel (465-66) as a (pseudo-)passive aor. to √vṛt, with ref. to Hoffmann (Aufs.
 II.589-92), a form that is attested also after the RV (see Kümmel n.
 884).
 The lexeme sám-ā́√vṛt is used in the causative of Dawn’s cows rolling up the darkness (VII.79.2), so here I think the nuance is the gathering or rolling up together of everything that was dispersed during the day, playing on the common opposition between ví and sám that is prominent in this hymn.

-Although we might expect víkṛtam to mean ‘badly/wrongly done’, I think the dominant sám / ví play in this hymn trumps that, and if sáṃskr̥ta- is ‘perfected, brought to completion’, víkrtḁ - can mean ‘incomplete, not done’.
+Although we might expect víkṛtam to mean ‘badly/wrongly done’, I think the dominant sám / ví play in this hymn trumps that, and if sáṃskr̥ta- is ‘perfected, brought to completion’, víkrtḁ - can mean ‘incomplete, not done’.
 </details>

 <details><summary>Griffith</summary>